Lydorn/Polygonization-by-Frame-Field-Learning/README.md

 ## Conda environment

-Alternatively you can install all dependencies in a conda environment.
+OLD SOLUTION: install all dependencies in a conda environment.
 I provide my environment specifications in the  [environment.yml](environment.yml) which you can use to create your environment own with:
 ```
 conda env create -f environment.yml